 Before we go, let's recap what we've seen so far in this series of articles about The Elements of Suspense.

 - You now know why suspense is vital in any kind of story.

 - You’ve learned what suspense is and why and how it works to drive a reader forward through your story.

 - You’ve learned how to start a book to pull a reader into your story, and your character’s point of view so they won’t want to put your book down.

 - And now you’ve learned how to make your reader care about what happens to your protagonist.

 You are primed and ready to build a strong foundation for a superb and compelling story powered by suspense.
 By learning and practicing the principles and concepts in these articles, you are building your writer’s toolbox.

 You are preparing to write your best work ever!

-Then, choose a technique from today’s article.
+Choose a technique from today’s article and use it to create a character.
 Now, spend fifteen minutes writing three or four paragraphs designed to gain a reader’s sympathy and make them care about your character.

 When your time is up, Write Practice Pro members can post in the practice workshop here to get feedback.
 Make sure to give feedback to three other writers too.